mde/ejs/README.md

     previously resolved path.
 Should return an object `{ filename, template }`, you may return only one of the properties, where `filename` is the final parsed path and `template` is the included content.
+  - `functionClass`         Custom [function constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) replacement for a scenario where you would want to add hooks or provide a different execution backend.

 This project uses [JSDoc](http://usejsdoc.org/).
 For the full public API documentation, clone the repository and run `jake doc`.
 This will run JSDoc